 Rapid ID also allows authorized users to search the FBI’s Repository of Individuals of Special Concern (RISC), which was introduced in 2011, and is accessible to law enforcement officers nationwide.
 The search, which is conducted through the FBI’s NGI system, promotes officer safety and situational awareness by providing on-scene access to a national repository of wants and warrants.
 RISC searches also return data from the NCIC Immigration Violator file, the Known or Appropriately Suspected Terrorists file, and information concerning convicted sex offenders.

-States that have deployed Rapid ID conducted nearly 2 million searches in 2016, which produced more than 1.1 million “hits” or positive identifications.
-The numbers vary widely from state to state, which possibly reflects variations in how broadly the technology is deployed and the operational context in which it is deployed.
-In correctional facilities, for example, MFT and Rapid ID technology is often used to verify the identity of inmates when they enter and exit the facility, and at various points when inmates—
+States that have deployed Rapid ID conducted over 1.5 million searches in 2018, which produced over 996,000 “hits” or positive identifications.
+The numbers vary widely from state to state, which possibly reflects variations in how broadly the technology is deployed and the operational context in which it is used.
+In correctional facilities, for example, MFT and Rapid ID technology is often used to verify the identity of inmates when they enter and exit the facility, and at other points when inmates—

 - are administered medications, and